Skip to main content

 Star schema

 Businesses can utilize a star schema to manage and organize large datasets based on two primary principles: facts and dimensions.
-In the context of a star schema, a fact is at the center of the structure and provides the most important piece of data.
-For example, the number of transactions, website clicks, or total purchases.
-A dimension then provides additional information about the fact, such as which customer made the purchase, where they made it from, and what product they bought.
+In the context of a star schema, facts are the center of the structure and provides measurement-based pieces of data.
+Examples of such central facts are the number of transactions, website clicks, or total purchases.
+Dimensions then provides additional information about the fact, such as which customer made the purchase, where they made it from, and what product they bought.

 Hierarchical schema

-A hierarchical database schema employs a tree-like structure, with a root node at the top that branches out into other subdirectory branches.
-In a hierarchical model, each ‘parent’ piece of data can have multiple child tables, while each child table can only have one parent.
+A hierarchical database schema employs a tree-like structure, with a root node at the top that branches out into other node branches.
+In a hierarchical model, each ‘parent’ piece of data can have multiple child nodes, while each child node can only have one parent.
 For example, a hierarchical model could begin with a company, branch out to each department, and then branch further to individual employees within each department.

-What is the process of designing a database schema?
+What is the process of designing an OLTP database schema?

 Gather requirements